OlivierSohn/hamazed/BACKLOG.md

+- make instrument with harmonics, and a single envelope per harmonic.

+- [nice to have] allow unlimited polyphony on every instrument.
-- make instruments scale : if a given instrument is full, instantiate a second identical instrument
+.. if a given instrument is full, instantiate a second identical instrument: the problem is we don't know to which instrument we should send noteoff.
+.. allow the underlying container of TunedPitch / Channel pairs to grow

 - those locations should be fixed in Grid3d:

   // TODO capture less

-- consider putting extras in cpp.audio
+- consider putting extras in cpp.audio, to have a nice C++ API

 - make a player app where a melody is played and we can interactively change the instrument used to play it.